-Beginning in Fall 2023, end-of-semester course evaluation surveys will feature a new question set.
-The new survey was designed to update the previous questionnaire in use since 1987 with particular attention paid to reflect changes in pedagogy and to mitigating potential biases.
-Over the course of two years, the MCEF Student Evaluation of Teaching Committee carried out the charge of aligning the evaluation with current best practices in course assessments and ensuring diversity, equity, and inclusion considerations are represented in the survey.
-After working with partners in CNDLS and OADS, graduate and undergraduate students, and consultants, the SET Committee recommended a revised questionnaire which Main Campus Executive Faculty approved in April 2023.
+Beginning fall 2023, end-of-semester course evaluation surveys will feature a new question set.
+The new survey was designed to update the previous questionnaire in use since 1987 with emphasis reflecting changes in pedagogy and mitigating potential biases.
+Over the course of two years, the Committee on Student Evaluation of Teaching carried out the charge of aligning the evaluation with current best practices in course assessments and ensuring diversity, equity, and inclusion considerations are incorporated in the survey.
+After working with partners in CNDLS and OADS, graduate and undergraduate students, and consultants, the Committee on Student Evaluation of Teaching recommended a revised questionnaire which Main Campus Executive Faculty approved in April 2023.

 Several new elements appear in the new survey.
 A new section, ‘Course Environment‘, has been added to collect feedback on:

 - Whether the course environment was welcoming and inclusive for students

 - The opportunities provided for discussion with professors and classmates